Real-Time Dam Levels

 Water Level Analysis

-Reservoir storage at Moura Offstream Storage is near full capacity.
-With current readings at 95.6%, the reservoir holds a robust 3 GL.
-Such elevated levels ensure uninterrupted supply for the surrounding catchments.
+Moura Offstream Storage is currently operating near maximum storage limits.
+With current readings at 97.2%, the reservoir holds a robust 3 GL.
+This near-full status guarantees strong water availability for local communities and agriculture.

 Agricultural & Economic Significance